1509 N. Perry Road

 The grounds may be reserved for weddings, photography and other special occasions.
 Please call us for more information.

 Professional photographers are welcome to use the grounds of the A.W.
 Perry Homestead Museum and Pearl Perry Park as a backdrop for their business.
 The Perry Homestead often schedules tours, programs and site rentals outside of its regular posted hours.
 Professional photographers should check the Perry Homestead’s schedule before booking their photo shoots to avoid potential conflicts.
-Link to Photography Guidelines.
+Photography Guidelines.

 Plan your child's next party at our house!
 The A.W.
 Perry Homestead Museum offers elegant porches for hosting tea parties and a big barn for playing games that once delighted pioneer children.
 Flyer.